 - A pecuniary interests declaration

-- A skill matrix
+- A CES skills audit

+- CES Code of Conduct

 - Enhanced DBS check

 Many new governors have confessed to being quite bemused during their first meetings and some feel unprepared for the barrage of papers with which they were greeted.
 In order to be effective, every governor needs some basic knowledge about their school and needs to be able to set this against a wider understanding of education.
-For both new and experienced governors there are training courses run by the Local Authority (LA).
+For both new and experienced governors there are training courses which can be booked via GovernorHub.
 All governors are encouraged to take advantage of the training on offer.
 These courses are free of charge to governors.